logigearcorp/docs.testarchitect.com/content/user-guide/working-with-test-results/exporting-test-results/exporting-test-results-to-taresult-files/repository-test-results.md

     -   On Windows: Network paths are also supported.
     -   On Linux, macOS: Mounted paths are also supported.
-4. To reduce the size of your repository, select the **Remove from repository** check box to delete the source test result from the repository.
+4.  **Optional:** To reduce the size of your repository, select the **Remove from repository** check box to delete the source test result from the repository.

-5. To open the parent folder containing the exported test result, select the **Open folder after saving** check box.
+5.  **Optional:** To open the parent folder containing the exported test result, select the **Open folder after saving** check box.

-6. If the exported test result is a master result, meaning, it is a [test suite result](/user-guide/working-with-test-results/overview/#section.TS_results), or it contains [subresults](/user-guide/working-with-test-results/overview/#section.Subresults), the **Include all sub test results** check box is available.
+6.  **Optional:** If the exported test result is a master result, meaning, it is a [test suite result](/user-guide/working-with-test-results/overview/#section.TS_results), or it contains [subresults](/user-guide/working-with-test-results/overview/#section.Subresults), the **Include all sub test results** check box is available.
 With this option chosen, the master result and its subresults are all exported into .TARESULT format.

 7. In the Export Result\(s\) To File, click **OK**.